BeppeMagro/SDAnext/README.md

 ## 📧 Contact

-For questions or support, contact: giuseppe.magro@cnao.com
+For questions or support, contact: giuseppe.magro@cnao.it